RainOrigami/VoxYou/README.md

 ## Why

 When you Google `VoiceMeeter effects` the most recommended way of using any effects with VoiceMeeter is to use Cantabile Lite, a Digital Audio Workstation that contains a ton of features for live performance and doesn't run in the background.
-It supports playback, instruments and all the snazz you need for your average music session.
+It supports playback, instruments and all the snazz you need for your average music session, a lot of stuff that you don't need for just applying a noise filter to you microphone in VoiceMeeter.

 ![Cantabile Lite](https://i.imgur.com/goiIO8x.png)